XFactorius/ordering-api-exercise/README.md

 * As a user I can create new order
 * As a user I can retrieve list of all orders
 * As a user I can pay for the order

+## Non-Functional
+* System should be scalable.
+Meaning that multiple instances should process requests